Yandex Cloud

 • Amount of data in the DB cluster and the remaining free space in the data storage.

-For DB hosts, you can track metrics specific to the corresponding type of DBMS.
-For example, for PostgreSQL, you can track:
+For DB hosts, you can monitor metrics specific to their type of DBMS.
+For example, for PostgreSQL, you can monitor:

 • Average query execution time.